oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/op01_manage_shared_services/post_op01_02_update_routing_nfw_ip/readme.md

       "ipv4address_ocid" = "ocid1.privateip.oc1..."
 ```

-You can replace the *"NS PRIVATE IP OCID"* in your network JSON configuration file for the OP.01 with the OCID of the NS FW *"ipv4address_ocid"* value:
+You can add the following route rules *"rt_hub_def_sn"* and *"rt_hub_lb_sn"* to the route table *RT-00-HUB-VCN-INGRESS-KEY*, and the route rule *"nat_route"* of the route table *RT-04-HUB-VCN-NATGW-KEY* with the *"NS PRIVATE IP OCID"* in your network JSON configuration file for the OP.01 with the OCID of the NS FW *"ipv4address_ocid"* value:

 ```
 ...
 "VCN-FRANKFURT-HUB-KEY": {
 (...)
     "route_tables": {
-        "RT-00-HUB-VCN-KEY": {
+        "RT-00-HUB-VCN-INGRESS-KEY": {
-            "display_name": "rt-00-hub-vcn",
+            "display_name": "rt-00-hub-vcn-ingress",
             "route_rules": {
                 "rt_hub_def_sn": {
                     "description": "Route outgoing traffic",